 Retention of title

-A deficiency guarantee (täytetakaus) where the guarantor is liable for the principal debt only in so far as it cannot be recovered from the security of the principal debt.
+Deficiency guarantee (täytetakaus) (that is, when the guarantor's obligation is limited to the extent that the debt cannot be recovered from the security of the principal debt).

-Typically, a guarantee is issued in written form, either as a unilateral undertaking by the guarantor or in the form of an agreement between the beneficiary and the guarantor.
-The guarantee may also be incorporated into a credit agreement.
+A guarantee is typically documented either in a unilateral declaration by the guarantor or in an agreement between the guarantor and the beneficiary.
+A guarantee can also be included in a credit agreement.

 Risk areas for lenders

-Under the Finnish Companies Act (osakeyhtiölaki, 624/2006), a limited liability company (osakeyhtiö) is strictly prohibited from granting any loan, security or guarantee for obligations of another entity in order for that entity to acquire shares in either the company or its parent company.
+Financial assistance is governed by the Finnish Companies Act (osakeyhtiölaki, 2006/624), which prohibits a limited liability company (osakeyhtiö) from granting a loan, security or guarantee for the purpose of another entity acquiring shares in it or its parent company.

 Loans to directors